AgrDataSci/fennoscandia-cwr/data/gadm/README.md

 # GADM

-This is Global Administrative Areas data downloaded from https://gadm.org/index.html
+This is Global Administrative Areas data downloaded from <https://gadm.org/index.html>.
 Country polygons were downloaded and combined into the mainland Europe.
 Overseas Territories were removed.
 Details in `script/helper02_combine_polygons_eur.R`

 Citation:
 >Global Administrative Areas (2012).
 GADM database of Global Administrative Areas, version 2.0. [online] URL: www.gadm.org.

 # Ecorregions

-Terrestrial Ecoregions shapefile downloaded from http://maps.tnc.org/gis_data.html

-The shapefile was clipped in ArcGIS using the file `gadm/europe/europe.shp` as baseline
+Terrestrial Ecoregions shapefile downloaded from <http://maps.tnc.org/gis_data.html>.
+The shapefile was clipped in ArcGIS using the file `gadm/europe/europe.shp` as baseline.

 Citation: